yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         }
     }

-`getPreviewImage` method returns a `SignalProducer` instance emitting `UIImage`.
-In the method, a cached image is wrapped in an `SignalProducer` instance if the cache exists.
-Otherwise, another `SignalProducer` that gets an image from `Networking` is returned.
+`getPreviewImage` method returns a `SignalProducer` instance sending `UIImage`.
+A cached image, as `previewImage` property, is wrapped in an `SignalProducer` instance if the cache exists.
+Otherwise, another `SignalProducer` that requests an image to `Networking` is returned.

 The latter `SignalProducer` consists of two parts concatenated by `concat` method.
 The first part is `SignalProducer(value: nil)`, which sends `nil` then completes immediately.
-The second part is `imageProducer`, which requests an image to `Networking`.
+The second part is `imageProducer`, which requests the image to `Networking`.
 In the second part, an error is mapped to `nil` by `flatMapError` to ignore the error because no error message should be displayed for each cell.
 To terminate the signal producer when the `ImageSearchTableViewCellModel` instance is deallocated, `takeUntil` method is called with `racutil_willDeallocProducer`.
+To use the `NSObject` extension, `ImageSearchTableViewCellModel` inherits `NSObject`.

-Modify `ImageSearchTableViewModel` to pass a `Networking` instance.
-A parameter is added to its initializer to get `Networking` instance injected, and the instance is passed to the initializer of `ImageSearchTableViewCellModel` in `startSearch` method.
+Modify `ImageSearchTableViewModel` to pass a `Networking` instance as below.
+A parameter is added to its initializer to get `Networking` instance injected.
+The instance is passed to the initializer of `ImageSearchTableViewCellModel` in `startSearch` method.

 **ImageSearchTableViewModel.swift**